HajerAlru/Assignment/README.md

 # Revolut Spending Data Visualisation Dashboard

-This project consists of a Shiny application designed to visualize spending data.
-The application utilizes various R packages to create interactive visualizations and download functionality for further analysis.
+This project consists of a Shiny application designed to visualise spending data.
+The application utilises various R packages to create interactive visualisations and download functionality for further analysis.

 ## Accessing the Visualisation Product: